JoshuaSheng/MangoDB/README.md

-# NotMySQL
+# MangoDB
-A minimalistic NoSQL database built from the ground up in C++
+A minimalistic Key-Value store built from the ground up in C++